 So, all this is to say that we are pleased to announce that the Barque Picton Castle is planning to set out on a one year, 30,000-mile, voyage under sail bound around the world on a global circumnavigation in the spring of 2021.
 And we could not be more delighted with the prospect.

 We have examined all the possibilities we can imagine for Picton Castle going forward.
 We came to the conclusion that a world voyage would be the voyage for the Barque Picton Castle right now, or soon as we set sail.
 Yes, we had thought that this past circumnavigation ending last year would be the last for a number of reasons but like in so many other areas of our lives these days, the times have caused that thinking to evolve.

 Sailing deep-sea all around the world in a ‘medium-clipper’ square-rigger is an incredible seagoing odyssey so rich in seafaring and cultures, incredible islands and ports, and gorgeous trade wind passages.
 But we doubt we have to talk anyone into this idea that does not already see it this way.
 We will not even try.

-Details of the routing and other questions for this epic voyage can be found here.
+Details of the routing and other questions for this epic voyage are now available here.
 But in broad strokes, the voyage is planned to begin in Lunenburg with crew joining the ship in April 2021, setting sail in May 2021 bound for Panama, then westward around the world, returning to Lunenburg in June 2022.

 This is a big change – and a thrilling one.
 As the key indicators all started to line up and it became apparent to us that this would be a great way forward, we all felt a rush of excitement about embarking on a circumnavigation in the Picton Castle.
 We know that many others will feel that excitement too, and will want to make this voyage with us.